 Oregon Health and Sciences University, located in Portland, is the only dental school in the state.

 Can someone from a disadvantaged background gain admission to dental school?
 What if no one from my family was a dentist?
 What if I came from a high school where there were no advanced classes?

 Dental schools are very committed to admitting a broad and diverse class to meet the healthcare needs of our changing population.
 Many resources at OSU can help you strengthen your academics.
 There are also summer programs at dental schools that are designed to help support rural, disadvantaged and underrepresented minority students to gain entrance to professional school.
 An example of one is the Summer Health Professions Education Program.

 How can I get experience in the healthcare field?

 Students can gain experience through volunteering, part-time jobs, internships and job shadowing.
-OHSU requires at least 50 hours of shadowing, at least 25 hours with a general dentist.
+OHSU requires at least 50 hours of shadowing and, at least 25 hours with a general dentist.
 The local dental community has been supportive and has welcomed OSU students into their offices to observe.
 You may contact them directly.

 Where can I do volunteer work?

 Many organizations on campus and in the community need volunteers.
 Volunteering opportunities and pre-dental club events are shared through the pre-dental listserv.